 7 Marvel films shot in Europe

-During spring break, my family decided to take a jaunt up to Edinburgh, Scotland for a few days.
+During spring break a few years ago, my family decided to take a jaunt up to Edinburgh, Scotland for a few days.
 Unbeknownst to me, I inadvertently booked our lodging on Cockburn Street.
-I was swiftly informed by my husband and teens, to a good chunk of the battles between the Children of Thanos (Thanos’ cronies), Wanda Maximoff (the Scarlet Witch) and Vision in “Avengers: Infinity War.”
-In honor of the upcoming release of “Avengers: Endgame,” here are a few spots to check out in Europe where filming took place.
-Warning: there may be a few plot or spoilers ahead.
+I was swiftly informed by my husband and teens that a good chunk of the battles between the Children of Thanos (Thanos’ cronies), Wanda Maximoff (the Scarlet Witch) and Vision in “Avengers: Infinity War.”
+Here are a few spots to check out in Europe where filming took place for various Marvel movies.
+Warning: there may be a few plot or spoilers ahead if you haven't watched these films before.

 “Captain America: The First Avenger” – U.K.